we125182/vue-hotkey/README.md

 +   The configuration can be changed dynamically.
 +   The directive can be disabled.

-An example demonstrating `v-hotkey` for plain HTML and Vue Material components [is available here](https://undecaf.github.io/vue-hotkey/example/) ([example source code](https://github.com/undecaf/vue-hotkey/blob/master/src/components/Demo.vue)).
+An online example demonstrating `v-hotkey` for plain HTML and Vue Material components [is available here](https://undecaf.github.io/vue-hotkey/example/) ([example source code](https://github.com/undecaf/vue-hotkey/blob/master/src/components/Demo.vue)).